 90 days without visa

 15 days transit visa, $30 – $40.
 It is handled by the Embassy of Mauritania in Rabat.
 Hours 9 a.m. to 11 a.m.
 It is collected the next day from 2 p.m.
 I recommend going early because there are usually a lot of people.
-You cannot get this visa at the border.
+I heard that you can get the visa at the border now.
+Check out the current situation.

 Visa at the border.
 90 days, $50.